suhaanthayyil/Covid-19/README.md

 ## Dataset

 We use the Mexico COVID-19 open dataset (or equivalent with the same columns).
 Long COVID is defined as: confirmed positive (CLASIFFICATION_FINAL 1–3) and `PATIENT_TYPE == 2` (hospitalized / returned to hospital).
 See the research plan in the repo and [data/README.md](data/README.md).

-## License

-For academic use; cite the dataset and this repo if you use or adapt the pipeline.
-# Covid-19
-# Covid-19